Remove from list by index

 Function: Remove from list by index

-- Index: A whole number representing the position of the item you want to remove.
-The first item in a list is at index 0, the second at index 1, and so on.
+- Index: This is a whole number that represents the position of the item you wish to remove from the list.
+Remember that in most systems, the first item in a list is at position 0, the second at position 1, and so on.
 This input is required.

-Example 1: Removing a task from a to-do list
+Removing a specific task from a To-Do list:

 - Inputs: